Jashansingh26/DailyReportJashan/README.md

  # 🖥️ Dual Boot
  - Dual booting allows a computer to run two different operating systems (OSes) on the same machine.

-·Upon startup, users can choose which OS to boot into.
+- Upon startup, users can choose which OS to boot into.

-·Common setups include Windows/Linux .
+- Common setups include Windows/Linux .

 # 📀 ISO File
-·An ISO file is a disk image that contains the complete contents of a CD, DVD, or other optical media
+- An ISO file is a disk image that contains the complete contents of a CD, DVD, or other optical media

-·These are commonly used to distribute Linux distributions and other bootable software.
+- These are commonly used to distribute Linux distributions and other bootable software.

 # 🧱 Bare Metal Installation
-·A bare metal installation involves installing an operating system directly onto a computer’s hardware, without any virtual box .
+- A bare metal installation involves installing an operating system directly onto a computer’s hardware, without any virtual box .

-·This is typically used for full hardware access.
+- This is typically used for full hardware access.

 # 💼 VMware
-·VMware is a commercial virtualization platform known for its robust, enterprise-level features.
+- VMware is a commercial virtualization platform known for its robust, enterprise-level features.

-·It offer strong performance, and professional support, making it ideal for production environments.
+- It offer strong performance, and professional support, making it ideal for production environments.

 # 🔧 VirtualBox
-·VirtualBox is a free and open-source virtualization tool developed by Oracle.
+- VirtualBox is a free and open-source virtualization tool developed by Oracle.

-·Best suited for personal use, development, and testing.
+- Best suited for personal use, development, and testing.

 # 🗂️ Partitioning Schemes
-·Partitioning involves dividing a hard disk into multiple sections, called partitions.
+- Partitioning involves dividing a hard disk into multiple sections, called partitions.

-·Each partition can house a separate file system or OS.
+- Each partition can house a separate file system or OS.

 Common schemes include:

-·MBR (Master Boot Record) – older, supports up to 4 primary partitions, use bios .
+- MBR (Master Boot Record) – older, supports up to 4 primary partitions, use bios .

-·GPT (GUID Partition Table) – newer, supports more partitions and is compatible with UEFI systems.
+- GPT (GUID Partition Table) – newer, supports more partitions and is compatible with UEFI systems.